-NOTE: The fluid in electric storage batteries contains sulfuric acid, which is POISON and can cause SEVERE CHEMICAL BURNS.
+The fluid in electric storage batteries contains sulfuric acid, which is a POISON and can cause SEVERE CHEMICAL BURNS.
 Avoid all contact of fluid with eyes, skin or clothing.
 Use proper protective gear when handling batteries.
 DO NOT tip any battery beyond a 45° angle in any direction.
-If fluid contact does occur, follow the First Aid suggestions that follows.
+If fluid contact does occur, perform the following First Aid suggestions.